ipo-exe/plans/docs/iofiles.rst

 - Time series
 - Raster maps

 Input files must be formatted in by standard way, otherwise the tool is not going to work.
 The standards are meant to be simple and user-friendly for any human and Operating System.
-This file kinds are described below.
+All kinds of files can be opened and edited by hand in Notepad applications.
+They are described below.

 Tables
 ============================================